Orange-OpenSource/collaborativeDM-OSAMA-agent/QualitativeEvaluation-ISWC/README.md

 ```
 ## Deployment Steps
 1. Get Developper Access to the Orange platform [Thing'in](https://tech2.thinginthefuture.com/) by contacting amal.guittoum@orange.com
-3. Use your Thing'in access token by updating the line 42 in the file[Dependency.java](src/env/tools/Dependency.java)
+3. Use your Thing'in access token by updating the line 42 in the file [Dependency.java](src/env/tools/Dependency.java)
 ```
 .setHeader("Authorization",  "Basic [YOUR Token]")
 ```